prashanti/goldstandard/Intercurator-Consistency/README.md

 ## Ontology Used in the Analysis

 * The ontology used for this analysis is ./Ontologies/Best_Relations.owl.
 The ontology was used for all intercurator and charaparser-curator analyses.

+## Pipeline

+* All the commands (in order) used to generate results for the manuscript are listed in ./src/runintercuratoranalysis.sh